insertscode/orange-disease-classifier/README.md

 # Orange Disease Classifier App

-I created this project to showcase some of my skills by creating a ML powered android application.
-Here you'll find the frontend and backend code for the orange fruit disease classifier app.
-The machine learning model is deployed to GCP and accessed from the app when a user uploads an image to be classified.
-After future data cleaning, gathering, and manipulation I will retrain the model and store it's results somewhere in the repo.
+This is the frontend and backend code for an android app that classifies different orange fruit diseases.
+A machine learning model on GCP is triggered when a user uploads an image from the app.
+Images uploaded by users get sent to a machine learning model deployed on GCP that evaluates the image and responds with a prediction.

-The model deployed on GCP classifies
+The ML currently attepts to classify
 - Alternaria
 - Anthracnose
 - Black spot